danielsaidi/QuickSearch/README.md

 }
 ```

-When the app launches, the user can now start typing on the keyboard without first focusing on the search text field.
+Users can now start searching by just typing on the keyboard, without first having to focusing on the search field.